donishadsmith/neurocaps/docs/user_guide/installation.rst

 Docker
 ------
-If `Docker <https://docs.docker.com/>`_ is available on your system, you can use the neurocaps Docker image, which includes the demos and configures a headless display for VTK.
+If `Docker <https://docs.docker.com/>`_ is available on your system, you can use the NeuroCAPs Docker image, which includes the demos and configures a headless display for VTK.

 To pull the Docker image: